DUI & Traffic Defense

 If you need brain surgery, you don't ask the family physician.
 If you have been charged with a DUI, you need to consult with attorneys who have dedicated the majority of their practice to DUI and Criminal Defense.
 You need lawyers who stay up to date on DUI defense.
 You need a team to attack the standardized field sobriety testing and the findings of the breathalyzer.
 You need a legal team that has been published in state and national publications about drunk driving defense.

-You need the DUI defense attorneys at Wolcott Rivers Gates: Stephen P. Pfeiffer and Adam M. Carroll.
+You need the DUI defense attorneys at Wolcott Rivers Gates: Stephen P. Pfeiffer, Brian M. Latuga and Mark A. Andrews.

 Have you been charged with a crime in Virginia state or federal court?
 An experienced attorney can make all the difference.